Skip to content

 If you have had issues with energy gels before don't let this put you off, taking nutrition too late in a race can cause stomach distress, also a drop in sodium can have a similar effect.
 The Key is to fuel little and often from the start.

-If you are not keen on taking on energy gels you can switch to different fuelling methods including
+If you are not keen on taking energy gels you can switch to different fuelling methods.

-You can also use gels, bars and chews with your energy drink fuelling.
+You can also use bars and chews with your energy drink fuelling.

-Alternatively there are a number of great sources of fuel made in a chew/bean form - these are a direct replacement for gels however you will need to carry the packets and fuel as recommended.
-An example with CLIF SHOT BLOKS is that you would eat 3 blocks to get the same intake as you would from a single gel.
+There are a number of great sources of fuel made in a chew/bean form - these are a direct replacement for gels however you will need to carry the packets and fuel as recommended.
+For example with Clif Bloks you would eat 3 blocks to get the same intake as you would from a single gel.

 Post-Race